 We offer help for those with addiction and co-occurring mental health disorders as well as provide support for loved ones and family members.
-Our opiate addiction treatment in Louisville, Kentucky can help those struggling with this challenging addiction.
+Our opiate addiction treatment in Louisville, KY can help those struggling with this challenging addiction.

 Opiates are drugs derived naturally from the opium poppy flower.
 Common opiates include drugs used to treat pain such as morphine and codeine as well as illicit drugs like heroin.
-These drugs act on the opioid receptors of the brain, which help to regulate pain and pleasure.
+These drugs act on the opiate receptors of the brain, which help to regulate pain and pleasure.
 Many people take prescription opiates following an injury or surgery to manage pain as they recover.

 Addiction to opiates can happen to anyone.
 Some people misuse opiate prescriptions for the euphoric effects of the drugs.
 They might begin to feign symptoms of pain to get an increased dosage from their doctors.

 In addition, they could begin to take more than their prescribed dosage, “doctor-shop” for additional scripts, buy other people’s medications, or seek illegal opiates to get high.
-Many people addicted to opiates also seek synthetic opioids or abuse other substances with opiates to enhance the effects.
+Many people addicted to opiates also seek synthetic opiate or abuse other substances with opiates to enhance the effects.

 Opiate addiction occurs when a person cannot stop using opiates despite adverse consequences.
 They often take risks and engage in problematic behaviors to obtain opiates.
 In short, getting high becomes their number one priority.